publcif/ImgCIFHandler.jl/README.md

 # Supported external formats

 This release supports `HDF5`, `CBF`, and `SMV` (ADSC) formats, as well as Tar archives (optionally compressed using Bzip2 or Gzip) or
 Zip archives containing files in those formats.
-In all cases the imgCIF file contents are used to determine the format.
+In all cases the format stated by the imgCIF file is used.